-As a selective liberal arts college, Hanover is interested in enrolling those students who successfully complete a college preparatory curriculum in high school.
+As a selective liberal arts college, Hanover provides a holistic admissions review and is interested in enrolling those students who successfully complete a college preparatory curriculum in high school.
 Curriculum, grade point average, class rank, and standardized test scores on the SAT I or the ACT are all carefully considered in determining a student's likelihood of success at Hanover College.